 10. TWA HOTEL

 The TWA Hotel is a unique favorite location of mine!
 The TWA airport is a time capsule hotel located on JFK Airport grounds that encapsulates the perfect retro vibes.
 There’s a rooftop pool, a cocktail lounge inside a vintage plane, and even an outdoor roller rink!
-This hotel is perfect for you if you want a one-of-a-kind, retro wedding photos.
+This hotel is perfect if you want one-of-a-kind, retro wedding photos.

 11. Empire State Building

-There’s nothing more New York than the Empire State Building.
+There’s nothing more in New York than the Empire State Building.
 I recommend going early in the morning to get the best light and the least amount of tourists in your wedding photos.